 - promote the Art and Science of Surgery

 - foster Education

 - perpetuate Friendships

 In 1949 the Coller Clinical Tour for residents was established with eight selected each year.
-The Frederick A. Coller Professorship in Surgery at the University of Michigan was endowed by the Society membership in 1974 and is the Surgery Department Chairman's Professorship.
+The Frederick A. Coller Professorship in Surgery at the University of Michigan was endowed by the Society membership in 1974.
 The Coller Research Fellowship which award each year grants for surgery resident research was endowed in 1993.
 In 2000 the Richard E. Fry Memorial Lectureship at the annual clinical meeting was established.
 The first of many International Coller Tours began in 1979.

 The Jobst Vascular Surgery Award (1972) and the Resident Research Award (1985) are presented to resident presenters at the annual clinical meeting.

 Dr. Coller came to the University of Michigan Department of Surgery in 1920 from Harvard and was appointed Chairman of Surgery in 1930 serving in that position until 1957.
 He then continued practicing surgery at St. Joseph Mercy Hospital in Ann Arbor, Michigan until his death in 1964.

 Dr. Coller's career was highlighted by his surgical skills, dedication to improving the general surgery residency training programs, and enhancing the expansion of post-graduate education.
 He enriched medical students with lectures on the history of medicine.
 Notably, numerous renowned surgeons throughout the world were invited by Dr. Coller to Ann Arbor.